AppCoiner claims it is an easy way for you to make money by testing apps and giving feedback about them through writing short reviews.

 This is nothing at all like getting paid for giving feedback on for example survey sites, and it is not at all what you are told before joining.

 Recommended: Click to See the Best FREE Paid Survey Sites

-On the sales page you can see a calculator that is supposed to give you an idea about how much you can earn on AppCoiner.
+On the sales page, you used to be able to see a calculator that was supposed to give you an idea about how much you can earn on AppCoiner.